OpenRTDynamics/openrtdynamics2/README.md

 By combination of these elements (and potentially others), more sophisticated signal processing algorithms (filters, controllers, ...) can be implemented.

+See also this [notebook](https://github.com/OpenRTDynamics/openrtdynamics2/blob/master/examples/minimal_demo.ipynb) that contains a running example.

 ## Code Examples